harvind-here/Machine-Learning/README.md

 Credit_Card_Fraud_Detection.ipynb: Contains scripts and datasets for the credit card fraud detection project.

-Documentation: Additional documentation, reports, and resources related to the projects, such as ReadMe file.
+Documentation: Additional documentation, reports, and resources related to the projects.